Sexual abuse & rape crisis services

 • Request a medical forensic evaluation to address concerns related to the assault (even if you do not have any obvious injuries).

-You can expect the following when you seek treatment through the HAVEN program at Mercy Medical Center:
+You can expect the following when you seek treatment:

 • You will be moved to a private waiting room or medical treatment area as soon as possible.